s311354/Louis/_posts/2018-09-15-git-handbook.md

 <div class="language-shell highlighter-rouge"><pre class="highlight"><code class="hljs ruby"><span class="nb">$ </span><span class="nb">git config --list
 </span></code></pre></div>

+###  A new repo from an existing project

+If you have a existing progect and want to connect with github, you can do the following and start to tract with git.

+<div class="language-shell highlighter-rouge"><pre class="highlight"><code class="hljs ruby"><span class="nb"># Initialize the local directory as a Git repository.
+$ git init
+# Add the URL for the remote repository where your local repository will be pushed.
+$ git remote add origin < repository URL >
+# Verifies the new remote URL
+$ git remote -v
+# Push an existing repository
+$ git push -u origin master</span></code></pre></div>

 ### High Frequency Git Commands

 <h4><a name="TableContent"></a> Table of Contents</h4>